aliyun/terraform-provider-alicloud/website/docs/d/kvstore_instance_classes.html.markdown

 * `edition_type` - (Optional, Available in 1.68.0+) The KVStore instance edition type required by the user.
 Valid values: `Community` and `Enterprise`.
 * `series_type` - (Optional, Available in 1.68.0+) The KVStore instance series type required by the user.
 Valid values: `enhanced_performance_type` and `hybrid_storage`.
 * `shard_number` - (Optional, Available in 1.68.0+) The number of shard.Valid values: `1`, `2`, `4`, `8`, `16`, `32`, `64`, `128`, `256`.
+* product_type - (Optional, Available in v1.130.0+) The type of the service.
+Valid values:
+    * Local: an ApsaraDB for Redis instance with a local disk.
+    * OnECS: an ApsaraDB for Redis instance with a standard disk.
+This type is available only on the Alibaba Cloud China site.

 ## Attributes Reference